Modelling LAEs in the Epoch of Reionization with OBELISK: Methods

 The simulation also includes a detailed model for black hole formation, growth through accretion and mergers, a dual-mode AGN feedback model, and follows ionizing radiation resulting from accretion.
 In this work, we focus on galaxies less massive than $\lesssim 10^{10}\,\Msun$, where the black hole growth is inefficient (see for example \citealt{Habouzit_2017}).
 As a result, we ignore the AGN effect on the galaxies: for more details on the black hole model, we refer the reader to \citet{Trebitsch_2021}.

 Importantly for this work, \Obelisk models the evolution of dust separately from the metals, such that the dust-to-metal ratio is allowed to vary locally.
 Dust is released in the ISM in supernovae, and the dust content in a cell grows via the accretion of metals from the gas phase.
 Conversely, dust is destroyed in supernova shocks and through thermal sputtering in hot gas.
-While the dust is not coupled to the radiative transfer or to the cooling in the \Obelisk simulation, it plays an important role in setting the \lya properties of galaxies.
-We describe how we use this spatially-varying dust content to estimate the attenuation of \lya and continuum photons in Section~\ref{sec:obelisk_dust}.
+While the dust is not coupled with the radiative transfer or with the cooling in the \Obelisk simulation, it plays an important role in setting the \lya properties of galaxies.
+We describe how we use this spatially varying dust content to estimate the attenuation of \lya and continuum photons in Section~\ref{sec:obelisk_dust}.

 Finally, galaxies (and their DM haloes) were identified using the \textsc{AdaptaHOP} algorithm \citep{Aubert_2004}, operating on all collisionless particles at the same time (DM and stars).
 Only galaxies with more than 100 star particles and 100 DM particles are considered in this work: as such, the lowest possible stellar mass is $\simeq 10^{6}\,\Msun$.
-For all galaxies, the (dust-attenuated) UV magnitude has been computed by casting 192 rays isotropically from each star particle, integrating the dust column density along these lines of sight, and computing the direction-averaged total UV luminosity.
-We use these UV magnitudes to define our galaxy sample, as described in the next Section.
+For all galaxies, the (dust-attenuated) UV magnitude was computed by casting 192 rays isotropically from each star particle, integrating the dust column density along these lines of sight, and computing the direction-averaged total UV luminosity.
+We used these UV magnitudes to define our galaxy sample, as is described in the next section.